idvorkin/idvorkin.github.io/_d/facebook.md

 - The company values engineering systems and has several teams whose role is to make things great
 - Employees get hack-months to fix stuff they're passionate about
 - Employees can choose what they work on, and if an engineer wants to fix the system that annoys them, they do.
-- Because it's a single code base (See mono-repo) engineers easily see and can build all the code, so there's a low barrier to entry to fix issues.
+- Because it's a single code base (See monorepo), engineers easily see and can build all the code, so there's a low barrier to entry to fix issues.

 ### A Trust Driven Social Company